desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

-- in Step 2: any failure during the retrieval of the CDS/CDNSKEY records located at the Child apex from any of the authoritative nameservers, with an empty record set qualifying as a failure;
+- in Step 2: any failure during the retrieval of the CDS/CDNSKEY records located at the Child apex from any of the authoritative nameservers;

-- in Step 3: any failure to retrieve the CDS/CDNSKEY RRsets located at the Signaling Name under any Signaling Domain, including failure of DNSSEC validation, unauthenticated data (AD bit not set), or an empty record set;
+- in Step 3: any failure to retrieve the CDS/CDNSKEY RRsets located at the Signaling Name under any Signaling Domain, including failure of DNSSEC validation, or unauthenticated data (AD bit not set);

-- in Step 4: inconsistent responses;
+- in Step 4: inconsistent responses (for at least one of the types), including a record set that is empty in one of Steps 2 or 3, but non-empty in the other;

 the Parental Agent MUST abort the procedure.